Vyral/base-template/_posts/2020-05-29-have-you-worked-with-us-in-2020.md

 youtube_code: wd8_SgChBfk
 ---

-{% include youtube.html %}<center>We want to say a big thank-you to all our clients and agents in 2020.</center>
+{% include youtube.html %}

+<center>We want to say a big thank-you to all our clients and agents in 2020.</center>

+&nbsp;

 Today we wanted to reach out and say a huge thank-you.
 First, thank you to our customers and clients who trusted us with their real estate needs in 2020. **We’ve been able to help a record number of families throughout the first half of the year.**&nbsp;